 3.2 Payment obligations are non-cancellable, and fees paid are non-refundable except as otherwise expressly foreseen in these Terms.

 3.3 Quantities or levels of usage licensed cannot be decreased during any Contract Year.

-3.4 Invoiced charges are due net twenty-eight (28) days from the invoice date.
+3.4 Invoiced charges are due net thirty (30) days from the invoice date.
 Customer is responsible for providing complete and accurate billing and contact information to ICIS and notifying ICIS of any changes to such information.